ricardolsmendes/gcp-cloudfunction-git-event/README.md

 # gcp-cloudfunction-build-git-trigger

-Google Cloud Function to deploy new software using Cloud Build, responding to Git repository events
+Google Cloud Function to deploy new software using Cloud Build, responding to Git repository events.